R43D-Team/BalanceBot_Test/README.md

 v0.0.5 adds the second PID controller for speed.
 (Not a very good version)

-Add report for battery low
+Report for battery low
-Add recover speed settings from eeprom in setup
+Recover speed settings from eeprom in setup
+Changes to PID settings report functions